1oom-fork/1oom-fork/README.md

+Warning: This is my only project related to the Master of Orion 1993 universe.

 - 1oom-vanilla-beta-RC1 released: Save format changed to MOO v1.3
 - 1oom-vanilla: mouse behavior is getting closer to the original
 - An experimental option to disable animation delays has been added to MOO1 patcher.